 Under his leadership, Brigham & Women’s opened the first mesothelioma tissue bank, which sparked much-needed research, leading to more effective postsurgery drug combinations.

 Tailoring cancer drugs to individual patients became a priority for David.
 It led to identifying genetic mutations unique to each patient’s tumors.

 He led the push that personalized therapies for mesothelioma patients, moving away from the ineffective, one-size-fits-all approach.

 Dr. David Sugarbaker’s legacy will endure through the accomplishments of all the prominent thoracic surgeons he has trained.
 He is the mentor of mentors.
 He pushed every trainee to the limit, not allowing them to accept the status quo and to always demand excellence from others and most importantly from themselves.
 His vision, focus and dedications to advancing the field of thoracic surgery and the treatment of mesothelioma, in particular, have influenced an entire generation of thoracic surgeons.

-Away from the operating room, Paul designed the “Sugarbaker Walker,” a customized tool that eases patients into an exercise program to quicken their recovery after surgery.
+Away from the operating room, David designed the “Sugarbaker Walker,” a customized tool that eases patients into an exercise program to quicken their recovery after surgery.

-Although Paul created it nearly 20 years ago, several cancer centers, including Mount Sinai Medical Center, Duke University Medical Center and Case Western Reserve Medical Center, continue using the device.
+Although David created it nearly 20 years ago, several cancer centers, including Mount Sinai Medical Center, Duke University Medical Center and Case Western Reserve Medical Center, continue using the device.